ros2/rviz/rviz_visual_tests/docs/documentation.md

 - At the end of each test, the scene is cleaned, the application reset and all the present displays removed, before the following test begins.

+## Making tests stable

+As already anticipated above, visual tests are very sensible to the the machine (graphic card, screen, settings, etc.) on which they run.
+Screenshots taken on different screens, in fact, will not be pixel-wise identical, so that a pixel-by-pixel comparison will result is a failure of the test.
+As said, for the moment this issue is addressed by omputing the MSE index and comparing it to a threshold value set by the user.
+This tool can be used to obtain tests which are sufficiently stable with respect to the machine they run on, together with a couple of expedients:

+- write tests cases that examin the presence of big objects, preferably close to the center of the screen;

+- don't focus on details: they can hardly be tested in a stable way across different screens;

+- choose the MSE index threshold carefully and adjust its value according to the context and goals.

 ## How tests work